primatejs/primate/packages/session/README.md

 ## Use

 This module automatically creates and sends a session cookie with every request.
-If the client sends cookie that identifies a session id, no new cookie is created.
+If the client sends a cookie that identifies an existing session id, no new cookie is created.

-The session's data (which consists of `id` unless you change the default manager) is made available to the request as `request.session`.
+The session's data (which consists only of `id` unless you change the default manager) is made available to the route as `request.session`.

 To illustrate this, assume you have a route in `routes/index.js` (which handles `/`) with a GET method.